 If the "Delete" option is in gray as shown below, then it means that you cannot delete the chosen calendar.
 What this means is that the chosen calendar is your Outlook primary calendar.
 Is this calendar your primary calendar?
 If yes, there goes your answer.

 What is a PST file?
 PST stands for "Personal Storage Table" and it is the file format used by Microsoft Outlook to store emails and more data locally.
 When you are deleting an item in Microsoft Outlook, it goes into the dumpster section of the PST file.
-You can recover email messages and notes items from PST files.
+You can recover email messages and note items from PST files.

 Stellar Phoenix Outlook PST Repair supports all Microsoft Outlook PST formats and is able to fix corrupted PSTs.
 The program first scans the PST and then shows you a preview of the items found inside.
 You can later export or save individual files in different file formats like EML, MSG, RTF, HTML, and PDF, or export a new PST file.

 Step 1 If you do not remember the location of PST files, please select "Find Outlook File" to locate the PST file.

-Step 2 Look in the drive to search the damaged and corrupted drive.
+Step 2 Look in the drive to search for the damaged and corrupted drive.

 Step 3 After searching the drive, all the damaged PST files will display in the result section.
 Select one to repair the process and scan.

 Step 4 All the repaired PST files will be shown in the left sidebar.
 You can preview the Calendar items and email messages.

 Step 5 Select the Calendar item to save to the desired location.
 Your accidentally deleted Calendar has been recovered.

 That was the complicated deleted email recovery method when your PST file gets corrupted.
 In normal conditions when you delete something, it goes right into the "deleted items" folder.
 In the following tutorial, we are going to chase down your deleted Calendar Appointments and are going to restore them right away.